 A slipped, or herniated, disk occurs when one of the spinal disks ruptures.
 This can put pressure on the nerves, which causes intense, sharp pain.

-- tingling pain or numbness in the lower back, buttocks, and legs
+- a tingling pain or numbness in the lower back, buttocks, and legs

 - muscle spasms

 - weakness in the lower back and legs

 Most cases respond well to mild treatment, such as rest and physical therapy.
-Surgery may be an option in more severe cases, a doctor may recommend pain relievers or steroid injections to reduce the symptoms.
+In more severe cases, a doctor may recommend pain relievers or steroid injections to reduce the symptoms.

-Forceful injuries from impact sports, car accidents, and falls may all cause sudden back pain.
-Anyone who experiences back pain after such an event should visit the doctor right away because the pain might be a sign of something more serious, such as a fractured bone in the back.
+Forceful injuries from impact sports, vehicle accidents, and falls can all cause sudden back pain.
+Anyone who experiences back pain after such an event should contact a doctor, as this pain may signify something more serious, such as a fractured bone in the back.